Meetoul/twrp_device_Unihertz_Jelly2/docs/HOW-TO-EXTRACT-FILES.md

-How to extract informations from the Unihertz Atom L and XL
+How to extract informations from the Unihertz Jelly2
 =================================================

 ## Installing needed utilities